-Departments of Statistics, Ecology and Evolution, Molecular Genetics & Cell Biology, and the College
+Departments of Statistic, Ecology and Evolution, Molecular Genetics & Cell Biology, and the College

 My laboratory is engaged in a long term project to understand how DNA sequence specifies biological form.
 We use systems of nonlinear ODEs to understand how an animal generates the blueprint for its own body.
 Underlying this dynamical activity is the control of transcription.
 Here we seek to understand the cis-regulatory code, by which DNA sequence controls gene expression by interactions with proteins called transcription factors.
 In the past we have explored these questions using our own experimental data from the fruit fly Drosophila melanogaster, obtained from both fixed and live embryos, and we are now widening our efforts to include other flies as well as mice and humans.